Belgrade: Sport and recreation

 The city is home to Serbia's two biggest and most successful football clubs, Red Star Belgrade and Partizan Belgrade.
 Red Star won the UEFA Champions League (European Cup) in 1991, and Partizan was runner-up in 1966.
-The two major stadiums in Belgrade are the Marakana (Red Star Stadium) and the Partizan Stadium.
-The Eternal derby is between Red Star and Partizan.
+The two major stadiums in Belgrade are Marakana (Red Star Stadium) and Partizan Stadium.
+The rivalry between Red Star and Partizan is one of the fiercest in world football.

-Štark Arena with capacity of 19,384 spectators is one of the largest indoor arenas in Europe.
+With a capacity of 19,384 spectators, Belgrade Arena is one of the largest indoor arenas in Europe.
 It is used for major sporting events and large concerts.
-In May 2008 it was the venue for the 53rd Eurovision Song Contest.
-The Aleksandar Nikolić Hall is the main venue of basketball clubs KK Partizan, European champion of 1992, and KK Crvena zvezda.
+In May 2008, it was the venue for the 53rd Eurovision Song Contest.Aleksandar Nikolić Hall is the main venue of basketball clubs KK Partizan, the European champion of 1992, and KK Crvena Zvezda.

 In recent years, Belgrade has also given rise to several world-class tennis players such as Ana Ivanovic, Jelena Janković and Novak Djokovic.
 Ivanovic and Djokovic are the first female and male Belgraders, respectively, to win Grand Slam singles titles and been ATP number 1 with Jelena Janković.
 The Serbian national team won the 2010 Davis Cup, beating the French team in the finals played in the Belgrade Arena.

-Belgrade Marathon is held annually since 1988.
-Belgrade was a candidate to host 1992 and 1996 Summer Olympic Games.
+The Belgrade Marathon is held annually since 1988.
+Belgrade was a candidate to host the 1992 and the 1996 Summer Olympic Games.